GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-15 02:22:49 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-15 02:42:28 IST

 Current Weather in Coimbatore:
-Temperature: 20.99 °C
+Temperature: 22.88 °C
-Condition: scattered clouds
+Condition: mist